 Dr Lau’s research focuses on the causes of stroke and improving the prevention of stroke.
-He has published over 110 research articles or book chapters relating to stroke, including in reputable journals such as Lancet Neurology, Lancet Infectious Diseases, European Heart Journal, JAMA Neurology, Neurology and Stroke.
-He currently leads the Stroke Research and Prevention Group (https://www.stroke.med.hku.hk/), is the Convenor of the Hong Kong Stroke Consortium and is the Principal Investigator / Co-Principal Investigator of four prospective stroke registries in different regions of Hong Kong.
-He pioneered the WeRISE App (https://www.stroke.med.hku.hk/werise-app) – a one-stop platform for stroke patients and families combating stroke.
+He has published over 130 research articles or book chapters relating to stroke, including in reputable journals such as Lancet Neurology, Lancet Infectious Diseases, European Heart Journal, Nature Communications, JAMA Neurology, Neurology and Stroke.
+He currently leads the Stroke Research and Prevention Group (HKU Stroke), and is the Principal Investigator / Co-Principal Investigator of four prospective stroke registries in different regions of Hong Kong.
+He pioneered the WeRISE App – a one-stop platform for stroke patients and families combating stroke.
 This App has been widely utilised and disseminated throughout the medical and social sectors of Hong Kong.

 Dr Lau is a recognised regional leader in stroke and is a Founding Steering Committee Member of the Microbleeds International Collaborative Network (MICON), Steering Committee Member and Country Lead of the International Multicentre Patent Foramen Ovale and Stroke registry (IMPROVE) and Founding Committee Member of the Neurological and Mental Health Global Epidemiology Network (NeuroGEN).
-He is a Director of the Hong Kong Stroke Fund, Council Member of the Hong Kong Stroke Society and Hong Kong Neurological Society, and currently serves as an Honorary Advisor for the Hong Kong Stroke Association and Hong Kong Society for Rehabilitation.
+He is a Director of the Hong Kong Stroke Fund, Honorary Treasurer of the Hong Kong Stroke Society, and currently serves as an Honorary Advisor for the Hong Kong Stroke Association and Hong Kong Society for Rehabilitation.

-In recognition of his clinical, research and teaching excellence, Dr Lau has been awarded the Distinguished Research Paper Award, Hong Kong College of Physicians; Hong Kong West Cluster Outstanding Team Award for Comprehensive Acute Stroke Service; Faculty Teaching Medal, British Medical Association Medical Book Award and Smart Ageing Award (Gold Award).
+In recognition of his clinical, research and teaching excellence, Dr Lau has been awarded the Paul Dudley White International Scholar Award, American Heart Association Award for Patient-Oriented or Clinical Research in Hypertension, Hong Kong West Cluster Outstanding Team Award for Comprehensive Acute Stroke Service; Faculty Teaching Medal, British Medical Association Medical Book Award and Smart Ageing Award (Gold Award).